katharsis-project/katharsis-docs/source/user-docs.rst

 Repository supported parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Servlet integration allows a developer to pass the following types of parameters in repository methods:
+Servlet integration allows the following types of parameters in repository methods:

 * An instance of ``ServletContext``
 * An instance of ``HttpServletRequest``